 No. The information in the application template will be sufficient and should not require any further attachments.
-If you are successful, ethics approval will be required then.
+If you are successful, ethics approval will be required prior to commencement of the project.

 14. Are references required in the Project Summary (Section 1) of the application form?